roccomuso/iot-433mhz/README.md

 ### Mac, Linux

 The iot-433mhz server should run smoothly.
-Remember to execute with root permission (*sudo*):
+Remember to install with root permission (*sudo*):

     sudo npm install iot-433mhz -g

+and then execute with:

+    iot-433mhz

 ### Windows